-As with lipomas elsewhere in the body, hepatic lipomas are marginated masses which are composed of mature adipocytes without evidence of cellular atypia.
+As with lipomas elsewhere in the body, hepatic lipomas are marginated masses that are composed of mature adipocytes without evidence of cellular atypia.

 Hepatic lymphangiomas are a rare benign condition that corresponds to focally dilated lymphatic channels in the liver.

-For a general discussion on this topic, please refer to the parental article on lymphangioma.
+For a general discussion on this topic, please refer to the parental article on lymphatic malformations.